top of page

 After thirty years in the software industry, John left tech in 2018.
 He and his wife own Lamorinda Music in Lafayette, CA. He joined the Lafayette Chamber Board of Directors, serving as its president for two consecutive years during the global pandemic.
 During that time, he worked closely with local businesses to help them survive unprecedented changes.
 He continues to serve on the Chamber’s Executive Committee and was named Lafayette’s Businessperson of the Year for 2021.

-Outside of Lafayette, John is an active volunteer with the American Red Cross and the Food Bank of Contra Costa and Solano.
-He also serves on the Board of Directors for the Park Theater Trust, a non-profit dedicated to the restoration of the Park Theater in Lafayette, CA.
+John is the Vice Mayor of Lafayette.
+He also serves on the Board of Directors of the Park Theater Trust, a nonprofit dedicated to restoring the Park Theater in Lafayette, CA.

 Bio